achintesw/spendhen-finance-app/README.md

 SpendHen is a personal passion project exploring the personal finance space.
 Instead of forcing users into rigid budgeting systems, it lets them choose their "savings intensity" — from minimal tracking to aggressive goal-setting.

 **Why I Built This:**
 I noticed existing finance apps are very technical and formulaic, oftentimes focusing entirely on the raw numbers.
 SpendHen adapts to how you *actually* want to manage your spending, keeping you accountable, but maintaining flexibility for the user.
-Meant for college students with a variety of responsibilities, the app is meant to teach stronger spending habits early on to those who may not be as educated.
+Meant for college students with a variety of responsibilities, the app is being developed to teach stronger spending habits early on to those who may not be as educated.
 ---

 ## ✨ Key Features